 From the Desktop, you can open a task in a secondary company without changing the current company displayed on the Desktop Status Bar.
-You can define any company as the secondary company.
+You can select any company as the secondary company.

-To open a task in a secondary company
+To open a task in the current secondary company